We give you the best photography gear

 • They’re great for self-portraits and group shots

-We recommend you to get both wired + wireless remotes.
+We recommend you get both wired + wireless remotes.
 Both have their advantages.

 1. Canon Shutter Releases: